|Lab Home | Phone | Search|

 Applications of these studies to condensed matter physics, fluid dynamics, plasma physics, chemistry, materials science, theoretical biology, and computational science (e.g., neural networks, parallel computation) are being actively pursued.

 Los Alamos National Laboratory is an affirmative action/equal opportunity employer.
 Individuals with disabilities needing reasonable accommodation should call +1-505-667-8622.
 A Teletype Device for the Deaf (TDD) is available by calling +1-505-665-5857.
-Los Alamos National Laboratory is operated by the University of California for the US Department of Energy.
+Los Alamos National Laboratory is operated by Triad National Security, LLC (Triad) for the US Department of Energy.

-With the permission of their home institution, a few excellently qualified graduate students who have completed their course work and examinations may apply for funding to do thesis research at Los Alamos under the supervision of staff members of the Center for Nonlinear Studies (CNLS).
+With the permission of their home institution, a few excellently qualified graduate students who have completed their course work and examinations may apply for funding to do thesis research at Los Alamos under the supervision of LANL staff members affiliated to the Center for Nonlinear Studies (CNLS).
 Research at the CNLS is highly interdisciplinary.
 The general areas of interest include condensed matter physics and materials science (both soft and hard condensed matter), fluid dynamics, chemistry, theoretical biology, and computational science.
+See the areas listed above.

 More information about LANL's Graduate Student program can be found here.